Minor-Universal Graph for Graphs on Surfaces: Proofs of the lemmas

-We now construct a major of $G$, denoted by $G_1$, that consists in \emph{blowing up} each tree $T_i$ into a graph $T'_i = C_i \cup E_i$, composed of a cycle $C_i$ plus a set $E_i$ of extra edges.
-More precisely, blowing up $T_i$ consists in traversing the tree according to a plane Euler tour from $r_i$ (or in other words, a walk along the boundary of the outerface of $T_i$ considered here as a single plane graph).
-The cycle $C_i$ is constructed iteratively by adding a new vertex at each vertex of $T_i$ visited along this tour, two consecutive vertices on this tour being connected by an edge.
+Now we construct a major of $G$, denoted by $G_1$, that consists in \emph{blowing up} each tree $T_i$ into a graph $T'_i = C_i \cup E_i$, composed of a cycle (or an edge) $C_i$ plus a set $E_i$ of extra edges.
+More precisely, blowing up $T_i$ consists in traversing the tree according to a plane Euler tour from $r_i$ (or in other words, a walk along the boundary of the outerface of $T_i$ considered here as a single graph).
+The cycle $C_i$ is constructed iteratively by adding a new vertex at each vertex of $T_i$ visited along this tour, two consecutive vertices on this tour being connected by an edge of $C_i$.
 See \cref{fig:blowup} for an illustration.
 Since $\cF$ has no isolated vertices, $T_i$ has at least one edge.
 If $T_i$ has exactly one edge, then $C_i$ consists of one single edge.
-The set $E_i$ is composed of all the edges connecting any two vertices $u,v$ of $C_i$ if they corresponds to the same visited vertex of $T_i$ and that, among them, appear consecutive during the visit.
-In other words, we add an edge between $u,v$ in $C_i$ if they corresponds to same visited vertex $w$ of $T_i$ and that none of the vertices between $u$ and $v$ in $C_i$ corresponds to $w$.
+The set $E_i$ consists of all edges connecting any two vertices $u,v$ of $C_i$ that correspond to the same visited vertex of $T_i$ and appear consecutively during the traversal.
+In other words, we add in $E_i$ an edge between $u,v$ of $C_i$ if they corresponds to same visited vertex $w$ of $T_i$ and that none of the vertices between $u$ and $v$ in $C_i$ corresponds to $w$.
+This completes the description of blowing up $T_i$ into $T'_i$.
+Note that $T'_i$ is outerplanar.